 High bandwidth services including video conferencing or VoIP calling may benefit from using a leased line, particularly because upload and download speeds are the same.
-The nature of your business comes into play here too, if you regularly need to upload large files – documents for publication perhaps, or plans and designs for manufacture and building – then you’ll benefit from having a synchronous connection giving equal upload and download speeds.
+If you regularly need to upload large files or documents for publication, then you’ll benefit from having a synchronous connection giving equal upload and download speeds.

 You will also need to think about the number of people who will be regularly using the service within your organisation.
 As the team expands it might be time to think about installing a leased line rather than broadband.

 This also applies if you are sharing information regularly with customers and suppliers as part of an integrated supply chain.
 The reliability and speed of a leased line will deliver them a better experience while accessing your network and is likely to improve productivity overall.